Introductory council tenancies

 Rent and rent increases

-Taking in a lodger or subletting
+Renting out a room or subletting

-What happens to the tenancy if you die
+Passing on the tenancy if you die

-If you are a joint tenant, the tenancy automatically passes to the other joint tenant if one of you dies.
+If you are a joint tenant, the tenancy passes to the other joint tenant if one of you dies.

 Passing on your tenancy in your lifetime